Halloween in New York 2024

-During Halloween (and the weeks prior to it) in New York, some houses and shops are decorated with Halloween memorabilia.
-Examples of which are: bats, spiders, witches, skeletons, blood, tombstones and, of course, ghosts and pumpkins that have been carved in to ghoulish shapes.
+During, and in the weeks leading up to, Halloween in New York, houses and shops are decorated with Halloween memorabilia.
+For example, with bats, spiders, witches, skeletons, blood, tombstones and, of course, ghosts and pumpkins that have been carved into ghoulish shapes.
 These symbols can also be seen in people’s Halloween costumes.

-The shops in New York are open for business as usual during Halloween, as it is not a public holiday.
-You also won’t experience problems with irregular subway schedules.
+The shops in New York are open for business as usual during Halloween as it is not a public holiday.
+You also won’t experience problems with traffic or irregular subway schedules.

 Was this article helpful?
 Recommend it by giving me a rating: